nghinton/Manga_Scraper/README.md

     python3 Manga_Scraper.py http://www.mangapanda.com/high-school-of-the-dead
     ```
     A new folder `www.mangapanda.com` will be created automatically that contains a sub folder `high-school-of-the-dead`.
 This folder will contain subfolders labeled according
     to chapter numbers for each individual chapter of the manga, and each subfolder will contain the images of the manga chapter.
+Downloading additional manga will create separate
+    folders underneath the `www.mangapanda.com` folder with the same folder and file structure as the previous example.

 - The above command probably needs to be run in the same folder that the scraper file is located in.
 I havent looked into how to publish or install this tool yet.